mandubian/play-actor-room/README.md

 case class Received[A](from: String, payload: A) extends Message
 ```

-If your websocket contains Json, then it should be `Received[JsValue]`.
+If your websocket frames contain Json, then it should be `Received[JsValue]`.

-You just have to create a simple actor and manage:
+You just have to create a simple actor:

 ```scala
 // Create an actor to receive messages from websocket